-Thomas Newcomen was a prominent British engineer, best known for inventing the atmospheric steam engine, which was the world’s oldest known steam engine for pumping water.
+Thomas Newcomen was a prominent British engineer, best known for inventing the atmospheric steam engine, the world’s oldest known steam engine for pumping water.

-Later Life and Death:
+Personal, Later Life and Death:

 Thomas Newcomen died on August 5, 1729 in London, England.
 He was 65 years old.